sphinx-contrib/httpdomain/doc/index.rst

 .. seealso::

    We might support reflection for web framework your webapp depends on.
-   See the following :mod:`sphinxcontrib.auttohttp` modules:
+   See the following :mod:`sphinxcontrib.autohttp` modules:

    Module :mod:`sphinxcontrib.autohttp.flask`
       Reflection for Flask_ webapps.